 Melody, I’m so glad you wrote to me, what a horrible time you’ve had!
 I wonder if by the end of having written it all down, you’d already gained some more insight into the dynamics of this relationship.

 You wrote: "It is either toxic or a dead end or both".
 Where is the positivity that would keep you there?
 Yes, there was passion for sure.
 I think there was addiction too.
 You may find Prof Helen Fisher's research findings interesting.
-Have a look at the video on my page How to get over someone
+Have a look at the video on my page How to get over someone.

 John has betrayed you, but as worrying, I find, are the signs of criticism, contempt and defensiveness.
 So, do take a look at my article on the signs of emotional abuse in a relationship.
 Sure, as human beings we can't help being critical at times, but what matters is how, when and how often it's expressed.
 Can I hear you thinking?

 I very seldom advice anyone to end a relationship - it's generally not my place and I don't ever have the complete story - even when I have both partners in my counselling room!
 However, I think that 85% of you has already left John - for very good reasons from what you have written.

 I'm so glad that you've chosen to go for counselling, Melody.
 You clearly knew that this relationship, however unstable, was meeting some of your essential emotional needs and doubtless a repeat of an old pattern with some unresolved/unprocessed 'stuff'.

 I think you’ll feel far more confident about your next step when you’ve read “Why Marriages Succeed or Fail” by John Gottman.